Royal London Militia: Royal London Militia

-The London Trained Bands, with their own Act of Parliament, remained outside many of the reforms of the militia system over the next century, although they were still a useful force for putting down civil unrest (for example during the Gordon Riots of 1780).
+The London Trained Bands, with their own act of Parliament, remained outside many of the reforms of the militia system over the next century, although they were still a useful force for putting down civil unrest (for example during the Gordon Riots of 1780).
 When the City militia were finally reorganised in 1794 the traditional six regiments were reduced to two, the East London Militia and the West London Militia under the Commissioners of Lieutenancy for the city.
 Unlike most county militia regiments which could be 'embodied' for permanent service anywhere in the country, one of the London regiments had to remain in the city at all times and the other could not legally be employed more than 12 miles away.
 Both regiments were awarded the prefix 'Royal' in 1804.

+In the summer of 1805, with Napoleon's 'Army of England' assembling at Boulogne, the Royal West London Militia, 579 men in eight companies under Lt-Col Edward Wigan, were camped on Clapham Common.
+Together with the 2nd Tower Hamlets Militia at Mile End, they formed an infantry brigade under the command of Maj-Gen Thomas Grosvenor.
+Meanwhile the Royal East London, with 588 men under Lt-Col John Thacker Jennings, were distributed with seven companies at Greenwich, one at Woolwich and one at Lewisham.
+Together with the 1st Tower Hamlets at Deptford, they formed the militia elements in Maj-Gen Sir George James Ludlow's brigade.

-They were amalgamated as the Royal London Militia in 1820, under its own Act of Parliament (the Militia (City of London) Act 1820).
+The two regiments were amalgamated as the Royal London Militia in 1820, under its own act of Parliament, the Militia (City of London) Act 1820 (1 Geo.
+4. c.
+100).

-After years of decline following the Battle of Waterloo, the Militia of the United Kingdom was revived by the Militia Act of 1852, enacted during a period of international tension.
+After years of decline following the Battle of Waterloo, the Militia of the United Kingdom was revived by the Militia Act 1852, enacted during a period of international tension.
 As before, units were raised and administered on a county basis, and filled by voluntary enlistment.
 Training was for 56 days on enlistment, then for 21–28 days per year, during which the men received full army pay.
-Under the Act, Militia units could be embodied by Royal Proclamation for full-time home defence service in three circumstances:
+Under the Act, Militia units could be embodied by royal proclamation for full-time home defence service in three circumstances: